 Recent studies suggests consuming caffeinated coffee beverages daily might defend against developing Alzheimer's disease, diabetes, prostate related cancer, some forms of depression and more, according to reports from Science Daily.

 Animal research at the University of Florida had uncovered an ingredient within the coffee that interacts with the caffeine and increases blood levels of the granulocyte colony stimulating factor (GCSF), a growth factor that deters the production of beta amyloid plaques, which are thought to be the causative factor in Alzheimer's disease.
-Researchers revealed that daily drinking of caffeniated coffee by middle-aged and elderly peolpe markedly decreases the risk of developing the disease.
+Researchers revealed that daily drinking of caffeinated coffee by middle-aged and elderly people markedly decreases the risk of developing the disease.

 Treatment with caffeinated coffee has show to increase the memory capacity in Alzheimer's mice.
 Animals were fed with drip coffee but currently, scientists are unsure of the actual effects of other forms such as instant coffee on the brain.
 Similar positive responses were not apparent in mice treated with decaffeainated coffee or caffeine in other forms.

 While testing was completed on mice, researchers posses soon-to-be-released clinical evidence indicating coffee's capability to protect humans from the ravages of Alzheimer's disease.